alexandre-amaral/alexandre-amaral/README.md

 # 👨‍💻 Alexandre Amaral | Software Engineer

-I'm deeply passionate about leveraging technology to address complex challenges and enhance daily life.
+I'm a 22 years old student,  deeply passionate about leveraging technology to address complex challenges and enhance daily life.
 Specializing in developing robust software solutions, performing data analysis, and contributing to a variety of innovative projects.

 📫 How to reach me: [alexandre.samaral@protonmail.com](mailto:alexandre.samaral@protonmail.com)